 How to make the recipe

 Cut and rinse cauliflower florets well in water.
-Add them to hot water and set aside for a while.
-Drain the water.
+Add them to slightly hot water and set aside 3 to 4 mins.
+Drain the water and rinse them.

 Steam or cook potatoes and cauliflower until half cooked.
 I usually steam them in a pressure cooker.
 Bring 2 cups water to a boil in a cooker or steamer.
 Add the cubed aloo to a steam basket and steam them until half done.
 Then add cauliflower to the same basket and steam until al dente.
 Set these aside.
 For a restaurant style, you can skip steaming and shallow fry these until half cooked and aromatic.
 Set these aside.